Building a Weekly Azure Cost Report with Logic App Standard

 - Pulls 7-day cost data from the Azure Cost Management Query API

-- Generates tables showing daily breakdown, top 5 most expensive resources, and cost by service category
+- Builds professional HTML tables showing daily breakdown, top 5 most expensive resources, and cost by service category

 - Emails the report to the subscription owner via an email tag on the subscription